anki-raj/machineLearning-on-GCP/Intro to Tensorflow/readme.md

             - FixedlengthRecordDataset
         .
 TF creates a graph after creating a model.
 Dataset is useful to use batches at a time to prevent saturation of the memory.
-        . input fuunctions return TF nodes and not data
+        . input fuunctions return TF nodes and not data .
+Use it when out of memory
+    - Data Parallelism
+    - TensorBoard
+        .
+To Evaluate during training
+    - (LAB) Creating a distributed training TensorFlow model with Estimator API .
+Learn the importance of watching your validation metrics while training is in progress .
+Use the estimator.train_and_evaluate function